Beef Tips

 Beef pieces, stock, spices and ingredients to make easy beef tip recipe on countertop

-• Olive Oil: If you’re out, you can use good ol vegetable oil.
+• Olive Oil: If you’re out, you can use a neutral oil like vegetable or canola.

 • Bacon: My secret ingredient boos!
-I’ve also used pancetta and smoked sausage before.
+I’ve also used pancetta and smoked sausage in testing, and they both taste amazing as substitutions.

-• Lean Stew Beef or Beef Tips: I usually go for tips from tender cuts like sirloin, but if you’re in a pinch, lean stew beef will do just fine.
+• Lean Stew Beef or Beef Tips: I usually grab tips from tender cuts like sirloin, but if you’re in a pinch, lean stew beef will do just fine.

-• Onion: I use yellow onion, but feel free to use your favorite type (or shallots!).
+• Onion: I use yellow onion, but feel free to use your fave type (or shallots!).

 • Minced Garlic: Fresh is best, but garlic powder will also do.